nrfconnect/sdk-sidewalk/doc/known_issues.rst

 List of known issues for v1.3.0
 *******************************

-KRKNWK-20891: Multilink downlinks are sent over an incorrect transport

-  When multilink is configured (for example, Bluetooth LE and LoRa), downlink messages sent from the cloud are always received over LoRa, regardless of the transport used for the corresponding uplink.
-  The expected behavior is that the downlink uses the same transport as the uplink.

-  **Failing Test Cases:**

-  - ``MULTI/EP/CONN/DL/BV/01``: Endpoint is able to receive a downlink packet using BLE.

-  **Affected platforms:** All platforms with LoRa support.

 KRKNWK-22012: Switching power profiles fails on the LR1110

   On FSK builds, switching power profiles (``sid option -lp_set 0x02 630``) might return ``SID_ERROR_INVALID_ARGS`` (-11).